If you’re trying to find out where to watch La Liga on US TV, you’ve come to the right place.

 • beIN SPORTS Connect.

-The advantage of watching beIN SPORTS and beIN SPORTS Español on fuboTV is that, unlike beIN SPORTS networks on US TV, the picture quality is in HD (not SD).
-Plus no TV subscription is required and fuboTV also integrates access to beIN SPORTS Connect streams via the signup page (watch the video below for step-by-step instructions).
+The advantage of watching beIN SPORTS and beIN SPORTS Español on fuboTV is that, unlike some beIN SPORTS networks on US TV, the picture quality is in HD (not SD).
+Plus no TV subscription is required and fuboTV also integrates access to beIN SPORTS Connect streams via the signup page.
+The same applies to Fanatiz, too, at a much more cost-effective rate ($7.99/month).

 Last but not least, the prestigious Copa del Rey competition is available on television with beIN SPORTS except for the final, which is shown on ESPN2 and ESPN Deportes.